muna-ai/muna-examples/example/android/README.md

-# Function Playground for Android
+# Muna Playground for Android
 This sample project illustrates how to run a compiled Python function in your Android apps.

 ## Setup Instructions